The Indiana University Department of Bands is proud to announce the

 Auditors will get to experience and watch all parts of the conducting workshop to gain information regarding gestural vocabulary, rehearsal techniques, musicianship, interpretation, and programming.
 Auditors will not conduct the Indiana University Ensembles, but will observe and be included in all parts of the conducting workshop.

-Auditing the workshop is highly recommended for conductors experiencing their first workshop, undergraduate students, and music educators.
+Auditing the workshop is highly recommended for conductors experiencing their first workshop, undergraduate students that have not yet taken a conducting course, and music educators.
 This will be an incredible experience for all attendees!

 - Unlimited Observer positions